CentraleSupelec/aristote-dispatcher/README.md

 This should be a list of all the tokens wanted and their respective priority The highest number token is the first one to be answered.

+This is mandatory for an internal database, as it will be used to set up the database.
+If you are using an external database, you can fill it up by yourself.

 | Name                  | Description                                        | Value |
 | --------------------- | -------------------------------------------------- | ----- |